-From 2005 to 2010, Philippe Tristant chaired the Steering Group on Radio Frequency Coordination of the World Meteorological Organization (WMO) Commission for Basic systems and is still a member of this group
+From 2005 to 2010, Philippe Tristant chaired the Steering Group on Radio Frequency Coordination of the World Meteorological Organization (WMO) Commission for Basic systems and is still a member of this group commercial interests and the general public.

 Information about climate, climate change, weather, precipitation, pollution and disasters is critically important for the global community.
 Earth observation activities make it possible to provide this information, which is required for daily and long-term weather forecasts, studies of climate change, protection of the environment, economic development, and safety of life and property.